-- Amount – This is the field that shows the user an exact monetary value of the concerned deal.
-If it is not possible to enter the exact value, it is advisable to make the best calculated guess in this field.
+4. Amount – This is the field that shows the user the exact monetary value of the concerned deal.
+If it is not possible to enter the exact value, it is advisable to make the best-calculated guess in this field.

 What are Custom Objects?

-Custom Salesforce objects are highly instrumental in the process of developing applications as they are highly customisable and offer developers with a structure that facilitates data sharing.
+Custom Salesforce objects are highly instrumental in the process of developing applications as they are highly customizable and offer developers a structure that facilitates data sharing.
 Here are some of the major components of custom objects: